How Johannes Switched Careers Through the Motion Design Program

 After completing his program as well as his internships, Johannes decided to try freelancing.

-What is life like now as a motion creative?
+What is life like now as a motion designer?
 What made you embrace the freelance life?

 “I wanted to freelance because I could make much more.
 I also value my freedom and control over how I manage my time.
 I’m into kite-surfing and it’s a pleasure to catch good wind during the day and work on animation in the evening.”